AWDaM/Edgyne/README.md

 ### Execution

 Unzip the file and double click Edyne.exe.
-You have test models in the library folder.
+You have test models in the Assets folder.

 ### Camera Controls